 We act as an information intermediary for and are not a party to the loans facilitated through our platform.
 We rely on third-party payment platforms in handling funds transfer and settlement.
-We intend to migrate to a new system and have entered into a custody account arrangement with Hengfeng Bank, whereby the funds of lenders and borrowers will be deposited into and settled by custody accounts under its management.
-See "Risk Factors-Risks Relating to Our Business and Industry-The laws and regulations governing online individual finance industry in China are developing and evolving and subject to changes.
+We entered into a custody account arrangement with Hengfeng Bank, whereby the funds of lenders and borrowers were deposited into and settled by custody accounts under its management before December 2019.
+We signed a custody account arrangement with AIBANK in November 27, 2019 and changed our custodian institution into AIBANK since December 2019.
+See "Item 3.
+Key Information-D. Risk Factors-Risks Relating to Our Business and Industry-The laws and regulations governing online individual finance industry in China are developing and evolving and subject to changes.
 If we fail to comply with existing and future applicable laws, regulations or requirements of local regulatory authorities, our business, financial condition and results of operations would be materially and adversely affected."